aerosense-ai/data-gateway/docs/source/using_the_gateway.rst

 A default configuration is used if a ``config.json`` file is not specified and one is not found in the working directory.
 If a configuration file is specified, all of the fields seen above must be present for it to be valid.
 Any extra metadata you'd like to include can be specified in the ``session_data`` field as a JSON object.
-See the :doc:`Configuration API </autoapi/data_gateway/configuration/index>` for more information.

 One configuration is used per run of the ``start`` command.
 A copy is saved with the output data if saving data locally.
 The configuration is saved as metadata on the output files uploaded to the cloud.
 To supply the configuration